HodofHod/SE-Modifications/README.md

 ####Tanach Flags:

-If you're feeling adventurous, you can try the `r` and `l` flags.
+If you're feeling adventurous, you can try the `r`, `l`, and `m` flags.
 These are optional, and are inserted just before the closing bracket.
 Separate them from the previous sections with any of the breaks mentioned above.

 * `r` will modify the link to show Rashi's commentary.
   * `[t ber 1 1 r]` -> `http://www.chabad.org/library/bible_cdo/aid/8165/showrashi/true#v1`